Is Mt Hood Ski Bowl snowsure?

 Average Snow and Weather Conditions in Mt Hood Ski Bowl during March (week 4):

-The average snowfall forecast during week 4 of March for Mt Hood Ski Bowl is 32 cm.
-There are typically 4.1 snowy days during this week.
-Mt Hood Ski Bowl normal weather and snow conditions during the last week of March at the middle elevation of the ski area at 1316m, based on historical averages over the last 15 years: At this time of year the mean freezing level (1539m) is close to the middle elevation of Mt Hood Ski Bowl.
+The average snowfall forecast during week 4 of March for Mt Hood Ski Bowl is 13.8 in.
+There are typically 4.2 snowy days during this week.
+Mt Hood Ski Bowl normal weather and snow conditions during the last week of March at the middle elevation of the ski area at 4318 ft based on historical averages over the last 17 years: At this time of year the expected freezing level (4908 ft is similar to the mid altitude of Mt Hood Ski Bowl.
 Regular fresh snowfalls are to be expected in Mt Hood Ski Bowl at the end of March.
 On average, expect four days with snowfall per week but with a long-term average of one wet day during this week of March every year.
-Forecast model average snowfall for the week is 32cm.
-Temperatures generally above freezing both night and day in Mt Hood Ski Bowl during week four of March with average maximum temperature 1.4°C and minimum temperature 0.0°C at the middle elevation.
+Forecast model average snowfall for the week is 13.8 in.
+Day temperatures at the mid altitude in Mt Hood Ski Bowl during week four of March usually get above freezing (average maximum is 34°F) but overnight temperatures typically fall to 32°F degrees so expect freeze-thaw cycles.
 Typically, expect only one day with sunshine per week at this time of year.
-Mostly light winds (average 17km/h) are unlikely to affect ski lifts but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.
-Below-freezing, calm and sunny ideal weather days that follow fresh snow (bluebird powder days) occur on average one day every second year during this week while powder days that do not coincide with ideal weather also occur on average one or two days during this week each year.
+Mostly light winds (average 11mph) are unlikely to affect lift operations but there is a 50% chance that the mean wind speed will exceed more than 19mph one day.
+Sunny, calm and below freezing ideal weather days that follow fresh snow (bluebird powder days) occur on average one day every second year during this week while powder days that do not coincide with perfect weather also occur on average two days during this week each year.
+Read More

 Snow History: Compare Resorts